 Another great use of your rest day is to take some time out for yourself and to do whatever it is that you actually want to do.
 You don't always have to be in the gym every day, you can spend some time relaxing, catching up on a show you've missed, or spending time with friends and family.

-This isn’t necessarily for everyone though!
+This isn't necessarily for everyone though!
 If you have a hard time doing nothing, why not do something different.
-Be productive, do something you’ve been meaning to do but never have the time, the world is your oyster!
+Be productive, do something you've been meaning to do but never have the time for, the world is your oyster!
 Instead of thinking about what to do with your rest days, you can think about what you could be doing with the time.

 The gym can take its toll on everyone from time to time.
 Depending on your workouts, it is very common to find yourself in a lot of pain due to delayed onset muscle soreness, so there's another thing you can do to help yourself.